recursive-automata/word2vec_and_friends/README.md

 representations of words are interesting and useful.
-The maybe-still-most-popular is Google's Word2Vec, which works by training a shallow neural network on the task of predicting the presence of words from the "context windows" of nearby words [1].
-Iterestingly, optimizing Word2Vec's prediction task is equivalent to factoring a specific construction of the word co-occurrence matrix,
+The maybe-still-most-popular is Google's Word2Vec, which works by training a shallow neural network on the task of predicting the presence of a word from the context window of nearby words [1].
+Iterestingly, optimizing Word2Vec's prediction task is equivalent to factoring a specific construction of the word co-occurrence matrix [2].
-and Word2Vec's improved performance over older, more traditional methods in NLP has mostly to do with hyperparameter selection [2].
-Accordingly, Word2Vec is just one of a handful of algorithms for learning "word embeddings", including Stanford's GloVe and Facebook's FastText, as well as older players such as Latent Semantic Indexing and TextRank.
+Accordingly, Word2Vec is just one of a handful of algorithms for learning so-called "word embeddings", including Stanford's GloVe and Facebook's FastText, as well as older players such as Latent Semantic Indexing and TextRank.

 I'll start with Word2Vec simply because I know it best.
-As free-time permits, I'll probably start playing with FastText and post the code.
+As free-time permits, I'll play with FastText and post the code.

 # Data sets